cbsandiego/crypto_investment_app/README.md

 # Unsupervised Crypto Investment Application
 ![COINS](images/coins.jpg)

-This is a machine learning model that groups cryptocurrencies to assemble investment portfolios that are based on the profitability of those cryptocurrencies.
+This is an unsupervised machine learning model that groups cryptocurrencies to assemble investment portfolios based on the profitability of those cryptocurrencies.

 ---
 ## Tools